 Impairment of Long Lived Assets.
-Impairment of long lived assets increased to \$3,394, or 91% of revenue, for the six months ended June 30, 2005 from \$0 for the six months ended June 30, 2004.
+Impairment of long lived assets increased to \$3,394, or 91% of revenue, for the six months ended June 30, 2004.
 Impairment expense represents write-down of \$1,653 of raw materials considered to be long term inventory and \$1,741 of idle equipment.
 While we may use the excess raw materials beyond one year to fulfill future customer order, we have determined that our current capacity was not significant enough to warrant holding this inventory as a long term asset.
 Further, while we have actively marketed the idle equipment for ultimate sale since early 2004, we were unable to sell this equipment.
 In addition, while the equipment may be used internally to meet future capacity requirements, considering our current revenue, we do not anticipate utilizing this equipment internally in the near future.
 As such, we have reduced the carrying values of the excess raw material and idle equipment.

-Other Income.
-Other income decreased to \$0.1 million, or 2% of revenue, for the six months ended June 30, 2005 from \$1.3 million, or 12% of revenue, for the six months ended June 30, 2004.
-Other income consists of change in value of warrants issued from the senior convertible debt funded in March 2004 and exchanged in August 2004 primarily as a result of fluctuations in our stock price.
+Change in Value of Warrants.
+Change in value of warrants was a gain of \$33 thousand, or 1% of revenue, and a gain of \$1.3 million, or 12% of revenue, during the six months ended June 30, 2005 and 2004, respectively, from change in valuation of warrant liabilities from the warrants issued from the senior convertible debt funded in March 2004 and exchanged in August 2004, and convertible debt funded in June 2005 primarily as a result of fluctuations in our stock price.